 Building positive relationships and attachments with children and their families is central to everything that we do and ensures that children feel safe and secure in order to access the curriculum and experiences we provide.

-Opportunities to be ambitious
+Provide opportunities to be ambitious

 Young children are naturally ambitious from birth.
 We endeavour to support and build on this ambition by ensuring that our curriculum engages, excites, inspires and fascinates.
 We observe, plan, assess and use children’s interests so that they can actively engage and explore the world through their senses.

-Supports well-being, is trauma informed and meets sensory needs
+Support well-being, is trauma informed and meets sensory needs